This is a place full of contradictions, of contrasts, and of unexpected textures.

 Then he lays out his souvenirs, tries to sell them to the group.
 I pick up a small ornate bottle, something to put on the shelf back at home.
 This to me, is a gesture of good will.
 I may not be able to speak Arabic, may not be able to wish him peace.
 Still, it costs nothing to make friends.

 At this point the journey isn’t over.
 We have a few days yet to go to.
 But I’ll have to tell that story another time.
 Sometime soon.
 And it’s going to be about everywhere we went—Marrakech, Essaouira, more of Casablanca.
-For now, just keep an eye on the site.
-We love having you here, anyway.
+(Edit: that story is here).

 But let me end this by saying that Morocco isn’t like anywhere at all.
 Vast, diverse, surreal: you know where this is going.
 I’ve said it before, but that doesn’t make it any less true.